Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Concluding Remarks

-The work highlights a number of assessment considerations, such as the possibility of a system exhibiting no failures during operation giving \emph{less} confidence in a failure-rate bound, compared with if the system \emph{had} exhibited failures.
-Or the possibility of this confidence being very sensitive to failures, so that each additional failure requires significantly more executions for confidence to conservatively grow.
+This paper contains analyses of various assessment scenarios.
+This involved the constrained mathematical optimisation of an assessor's confidence in an upper bound on the probability of failure per execution (\emph{pfe}), after observing the system in operation.
+The work highlights a number of practical considerations.
+For example, a system exhibiting no failures during operation can give \emph{less} confidence in a \emph{pfe} bound, compared with if the system \emph{had} exhibited failures.
+Or confidence can be very sensitive to failures; each additional failure means significantly more failure-free operation is needed for confidence to grow.

-The scope of the results makes clear that a nuanced answer is required to the question of whether the independence assumption has an impact.
+The scope of the results makes clear that a nuanced answer is required to the question of whether assuming independence undermines assessments.
 The answer depends, often sensitively, on various factors outlined in the paper.
 So that sometimes, the independence assumption has ``\emph{little to no}'' impact on conservatism.
 And sometimes, the impact is simply too great to ignore.
 A ``case-by-case'' approach to estimating this impact in practice is advised, and the methods and many solutions in this paper provide assessors/practitioners with the means to do this.